sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 "Theo," Theo chimed in.

-"Theo," Hat Kid repeated, "appearing, the mountain above us turned from one into another?
+"Theo," Hat Kid repeated, "appearing here, the mountain above us turned from one into another?
 Just how long have you been down here, Frisk?"

 "This time?
 About 5 minutes?"